walkerjeffd/riffle-ito-apps/analyses/20140808_kayak_depth/index.md

 ![plot of chunk map_photo](./index_files/figure-html/map_photo.png)

-### Photo vs. Speed
+## Photo vs. Speed

 To try and identify which riffle measurements were collected when the riffle was in the water, I can try plotting my speed vs the photo level.
-It shows somewhat low light levels at high speeds probably because the photocell was covered by the edge of the kayak.

 ```r